garlic for high blood pressure: how it helps

 How to Use Garlic to Lower High Blood Pressure?

 Kusuma arrived at my clinic one gloomy evening, her face etched with worry.
 As her physician, I had been monitoring her health closely, and recent mercury readings had unveiled an alarming spike in her blood pressure levels.
 The ticking time bomb of hypertension had caught up with her, and Kusuma was desperate for a solution.
-It was this pivotal moment that led me to explore the remarkable potential of garlic in combating high blood pressure.
+This pivotal moment led me to explore the remarkable potential of garlic in combating high blood pressure.

 The Healing Power of Garlic: A Case Study